NoorAisha25/Rocket_Design_OpenRocket/README.md

 # 🚀 Rocket Design & Simulation – OpenRocket

-This repository showcases a complete rocket design and simulation project developed using **OpenRocket** as part of the **India Space Lab Winter Internship Program**.
+This repository showcases a complete rocket design and simulation project developed using **OpenRocket** as part of the **India Space Lab Summer Internship Program**.
 The project focuses on aerodynamic stability, motor performance, and recovery system analysis for a single-stage rocket powered by a **J90W-14 motor**.

 ---

 ##  Internship Context

-This project was developed during the **India Space Lab Winter Internship**, where I explored rocket design principles, propulsion systems, and simulation tools.
+This project was developed during the **India Space Lab Summer Internship**, where I explored rocket design principles, propulsion systems, and simulation tools.
 The goal was to design a stable, recoverable rocket and analyze its flight characteristics using OpenRocket.

 ---